Topolobampo

-Topolobampo (/es/) is a port on the Gulf of California in northwestern Sinaloa, Mexico.
-It is the fourth-largest town in the municipality of Ahome (after Los Mochis, Ahome, and Higuera de Zaragoza), reporting a 2010 census population of 6,361 inhabitants.
+Topolobampo (/es/) is a port town on the Gulf of California, located in the municipality of Ahome in northwest Sinaloa, Mexico.
+It is the fifth-largest town in Ahome, reporting a 2020 census population of 6,198.

-The port connects the northern Mexican states through the Chihuahua-Pacific Railroad, which has a terminus in nearby Los Mochis.
-It is the eastern port for the daily car ferry connecting to La Paz in Baja California Sur.
+The port connects the region to the rest of northern Mexico via the Ferrocarril Chihuahua al Pacífico (Chihuahua–Pacific Railway), which has a terminus in the nearby city of Los Mochis.
+Topolobampo also houses a terminal for ferry lines connecting the port to La Paz, Baja California Sur.

-Topolobampo is also the beginning of the international trade corridor, "La Entrada al Pacifico", that ends near the Midland-Odessa, Texas area.
+The town is the beginning of the Mexico–U.S. trade corridor La Entrada al Pacífico, which connects the port to Midland–Odessa, Texas.